-After a refreshing stop in Batelling, board an open safari truck which brings you back to Tendaba.
-On the way pass again local villages where you get an impression of local life in the Gambia.
-In the afternoon, you are picked up from the ship by motor pirogues for another optional excursion to the Bao Bolong Wetland reserve.
-This reserve, lying across from Kiang West National Park, features six major bolongs (creeks) that provide great birding and boating opportunities.
-Numerous rare and migratory birds also reside here including the Pel’s fishing owl, African fin foot and brown necked parrot.
-Overnight docked in Tedaba.
+From the ship take a motor pirogues in order to reach Tendaba, located on the South Bank in the Lower River Division, your starting point of your Tendaba morning optional excursion.
+It is a small fishing village of mainly Muslim faith with approximately 600 inhabitants whose main occupation is fishing.
+From there walk through to Batelling, a small village at the entrance to Kiang West National Park.
+The area boasts of over 250 species of birds; many of which are difficult to observe anywhere else.
+Other residents include Guinea baboons, bushbuck, warthogs, Senegal bushbaby and marsh mongoose.
+After a refreshing stop in Batelling, board an open safari truck which brings us back to Tendaba.
+On the way we pass again local villages where you get an impression of local life in The Gambia.
+In the afternoon, we are picked-up from the ship by motor pirogues for the afternoon Tendaba optional excursion to the Bao Bolong Wetland Reserve.
+This reserve, lying across from Kiang West National Park features six major bolongs (creeks) that provide great birding and boating opportunities.
+Numerous rare and migratory birds also reside here including the Pel’s fishing owl, African fin foot and brown-necked parrot.

-Then turn, the motor pirogue slows down and sails slowly back to Kuntaur following closely along the shores of Baboon island.
-This island is home to the Chimpanzee Rehabilitation Project.
-If you are lucky, you can closely observe the chimps with minimal intrusion from your motor pirogue.
+Early morning leave Tendaba and sail upstream on the Gambia River all morning to reach Kuntaur.
+Early afternoon arrival to the bustling Gambian port town of Kuntaur, the last inland stop along the river that is navigable for oceangoing ships.
+Later in the afternoon we board a large motor pirogue for a 3 hours optional excursion cruise on The Gambia River.
+First head to the southernmost tip of Baboon Island, one of the five islands of The Gambia National Park.
+There a local national park ranger is joining you onboard in order to give more information about the park and its fauna & flora.
+Then turn, the motor pirogue slows down and sails slowly back to Kuntaur following closely the shores of Baboon Island.
+This island is home of the Chimpanzee Rehabilitation Project.
+If we are lucky from our motor pirogue we can closely observe the chimps with minimal intrusion.
 There is also the possibility of seeing hippos, crocodiles, Red Colobus, Green Vervet monkeys and also The Gambia’s famous birdlife.
 Return to Kuntaur where you are met by the “Kankurang” and a local dance group on the pier.
-Believed to have spiritual powers, the “Kankurang” dispenses justice and wards off evil spirits.
-Overnight docked in Kuntaur.
+Believed to have spiritual powers the “Kankurang” dispenses justice and wards off evil spirits.

-Through the generosity of your ship and of many of its clients, a new school building is being built.
-Later in the morning stop at the mysterious stone circles in Wassu, a megalithic site believed to be a burial ground thousands of years ago.
-Visit the little museum of this archaeological site, a UNESCO world cultural heritage site.
+This morning, your optional excursion by bus takes us to the ferry station of Janjanbureh.
+There you board the local ferry for a short cruise over The Gambia River to Janjanbureh.
+Continue your excursion with a visit of one of the oldest towns of The Gambia, formerly called Georgetown.
+During the walk you get an impression of this laidback town and see the residence of the governor, the market and the Methodist church with its school.
+Afterwards take the ferry back and reboard the bus to reach Lamin Koto.
+Through the generosity of Variety Cruises and of many of its clients, a new school building is being built.
+Later in the morning we stop at the mysterious stone circles in Wassu, a megalithic site believed to be a burial ground thousands of years ago.
+You will visit the little museum of this archaeological site, a UNESCO World Cultural Heritage Site.
 In the afternoon, after lunch, sail downstream to Kaur a small fishing village on the banks of the Gambia.
-You have the opportunity to walk around this small community and see how Gambians live today.
-Captains farewell dinner.
-Overnight in Kaur.
+Have the opportunity to walk around this small community and see how Gambians live today.
+In the evening leave Kaur and sail downstream towards Banjul.

-Day 8 Dakar, Sengal / Disembark
+Day 8: Dakar, Sengal | Disembark

 Arrive in Dakar early this morning.
 Disembarkation after breakfast.